-LIFT LEVER OPERATION AND DEPTH ADJUSTMENT
+LIFT LEVER OPERATION AND DEPTH ADJUSTMEN

 The tiller is raised and lowered with the hydraulic lift control lever.
-Since the tiller is a heavy attachment, hydraulic lift is necessary on the tractor.
+Since the tiller is a beau attachment, hydraulic lift is necessary on the tractor

-The hydraulic lift control lever has three operational positions, raise, lower, and float.
-The lever returns automatically to neutral from the raise and lower positions.
+The hydraulic lift control over the three operational positions, raise, lower, and float the lever returns automatically to neutral from the raise and lower positions.
 The lever is held by a detent in float and must be removed manually.